Blast-Off Girls: Production notes

 The film ends with a zany MOS montage of the band running around various Chicago and Cleveland landmarks, which was inspired by the comic stylings of Richard Lester's films of the Beatles.

-Live footage is from different clubs, one was the now famous Agora Alpha in Little Italy Cleveland!
+Live footage is from different clubs, including the Agora Alpha in Little Italy, Cleveland.

-Most notable in Blast-Off Girls is a cameo appearance from real-life KFC founder Colonel Harland Sanders.
+Blast-Off Girls includes a cameo appearance from KFC founder Colonel Harland Sanders.
 Lewis was able to enlist Sanders for the film through his connections in his advertising firm.
 The scene was shot in a single day at the local Kentucky Fried Chicken restaurant in Cleveland, Ohio.
-Lewis recalled Sanders as being very difficult to work with because Sanders made a number of self-serving demands which included requesting multiple rehearsals, top-billing for the film, and wanting to direct the scene himself.
+Lewis recalled Sanders as being very difficult to work with because Sanders made a number of demands which included requesting multiple rehearsals, top-billing for the film, and wanting to direct the scene himself.

 Critical reception

-Allmovie wrote of the film, "Fans of Lewis' trashy canon won't find much excitement here, as the trim running time moves at a snail's pace and offers few thrills, and those who seek a nostalgic dose of garage rock are likely to be put off by the shrill musical soundtrack.
+Allmovie wrote, "Fans of Lewis' trashy canon won't find much excitement here, as the trim running time moves at a snail's pace and offers few thrills, and those who seek a nostalgic dose of garage rock are likely to be put off by the shrill musical soundtrack.
 All other viewers will be amazed by the rock-bottom production values, as this is one of the cheapest looking films of Lewis' low-budget career."